5.1.1 The Definition of ‘The Law’

 ● Some means of enforcement is required: either crime prevention or a realistic possibility of catching those who break the law.

-● Penalties have to be available: e.g. imprisonment.
+● Penalties must be available: e.g. imprisonment.

 Austin’s definition is used in this book, but with modifications proposed by later writers, notably H.L.A.
 Hart and Ronald Dworkin.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
-An archived copy of it is held at http://www.patternsofpower.org/edition03/511.htm
+An archived copy of it is held at https://www.patternsofpower.org/edition04/511.htm.